jusatdeloitte/genai-flow-workshop/docs/tetris-config.md

 7. Create an **autonomous** workflow
     - Click on "+ New Workflow" >> "Autonomous (chat)" >> "Create Workflow"
     - After clicking on "Create Workflow", a new tab "Agents" will be available
-    - As sender select "sender" in the "Agents" tab
+    - As sender select "User_Proxy" in the "Agents" tab
     - As receiver select "manager" in the "Agents" tab

 8. Click on "Test workflow" and prompt with "Create Tetris" *(chat won't be saved)* or move to the Playground *(chat will be saved)*